 A quick look at their website will tell you whether they’re a good fit.
 You should do your homework and research some agencies before making a decision.
 The more experience an agency has in your industry, the better the results you’ll see.

-In short, the right contest, with the right partners, supported by a well-executed PPC campaign can drive massive results.
+In short, the right contest, with the right partners, supported by a well-executed PPC campaign, can drive massive results.
+To manage your giveaways efficiently and track partner contributions, consider using Campaign Management Software.

 The whole point of cross-promotion is to build partnerships where all parties benefit.
 If you approach direct competitors, you probably won’t get good results.
 That’s why you should look for partners outside your main industry.